DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 * SNOW 3G (UEA2) and KASUMI (F8) supported only if cipher length, cipher offset fields are byte-aligned.
 * SNOW 3G (UIA2) and KASUMI (F9) supported only if hash length, hash offset fields are byte-aligned.
 * No BSD support as BSD QAT kernel driver not available.
+* ZUC EEA3/EIA3 is not supported by dh895xcc devices

 Installation